 Cleaning gets done quicker when my kids are not around to follow behind me making messes.
 Does anyone else have this same problem?

 If you are taking advantage of the kids back in school and decluttering their room, here are some tips to help you get your kiddos rooms organized!

 10 Strategies for Organizing Your Child’s Playroom

-4) Toy Selection: Only keep in their room, the toys they play with.
-I’ve found that too many toys available, means more messes then I care to look at.
+#4 Toy Selection: Only keep the toys they play with in their room.
+I’ve found that too many toys available means more messes than I care to look at.
 If it isn’t something they play with weekly, think about keeping it in a storage closet, playroom, or other areas.

 Do you have any favorite tip you would like to share?
 Drop me a comment below!
 I’d love to see how others save time and stress when decluttering and organizing their rooms.